-- 12. Any component of urban infrastructure project having potential to generate sewage or trade effluent will come under the purview of the Water (Prevention and Control of Pollution) Act, 1974.
-Such projects have to obtain Consent for Establishment (CFE) under Section 25 of the Act from Meghalaya State Pollution Control Board (MSPCB) before starting implementation and Consent to Operate (CTO) before commissioning.
-The Water Act also requires the occupier of such subprojects to take measures for abating the possible pollution of receiving water bodies. - 13.
-The CFE for development of the 15,000-m2 emergency landfill has been received from MSPCB on 26 November 2009 with validity till November 2013 and application under process for further extension (Appendix 4).
+- 15. Any component of urban infrastructure project having potential to generate sewage or trade effluent will come under the purview of the Water (Prevention and Control of Pollution) Act, 1974.
+Such projects have to obtain Consent for Establishment (CFE) under Section 25 of the Act from Meghalaya State Pollution Control Board before starting implementation and Consent to Operate (CTO) before commissioning.
+The Water Act also requires the occupier of such subprojects to take measures for abating the possible pollution of receiving water bodies. - 16.
+The CFE for development of the 5.2503 acres (21245.99-m2) sanitary landfill has been received from MSPCB on 26 November 2009 with validity extended till November 2014 and application for extension is under process (Appendix 5).